 Other Services Offered by Brave Minds Psychological Services

 Counseling for parents isn’t the only service offered at Brave Minds Psychological Services.
-Other services offered include child sexual abuse therapy and food allergy therapy.
-For teens, we provide anxiety treatment for teens, and teen social phobia therapy.
-We also specialize in adult anxiety counselingpostpartum counselingbirth trauma therapy, and sexual assault counseling for adults.
-Other offerings include online therapygroup therapycouples counseling, and child therapy.
+Other services offered include therapy for child sexual abuse, PTSD, and food allergy therapy.
+For teens, we provide anxiety treatment for teens, teen social phobia therapy, and therapy for driving anxiety.
+We also specialize in adult anxiety counseling, postpartum counseling, birth trauma therapy, and sexual assault counseling for adults.
+We also provide online therapy, group therapy, couples counseling, and child therapy.

 Furthermore, we also have a blog where we write about multiple mental health subjects.
 If you’re interested in learning more about us here at Brave Minds Psychological Services, please reach out at our Scotch Plains and Branchburg counseling offices!